wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The array _`rows`_ keeps track of whether a queen has already been placed in a given row.
 For example, _`rows[i]`_ is true if there is a queen in row _`i`_.
 Similarly, _`cols`_ keeps track of whether a queen has been placed in a given column.

-The array _`qcol`_ records, for each row that already contains a queen, the column where that queen was placed.
-For example, if _`qcol[2] = 0`_, then the queen in row 2 sits in column 0.
-The macro _`ADJ1(a,b)`_ is true exactly when two columns differ by 1.
-This is enough for the diagonal-adjacency test: _`rows`_ tells us whether a neighboring row already has a queen, _`qcol`_ tells us that queen’s column, and _`ADJ1`_ tells us whether that column is immediately to the left or right of the candidate column.
-So we can enforce the diagonal rule without storing the whole board.
+The array _`qcol`_ stores one piece of information for each row: if that row already has a queen, _`qcol[row]`_ tells us which column that queen is in.
+For example, if _`qcol[2] = 0`_, then the queen in row 2 is in column 0.

-We process the board region by region, and record each chosen cell in the _`result`_ array.
+This helps because we do not need to store the whole board to check diagonal adjacency.
+To see whether a new candidate cell would touch an existing queen diagonally, we only need to know two things: whether a neighboring row already has a queen, and if it does, which column that queen is in.
+The array _`rows`_ answers the first question.
+The array _`qcol`_ answers the second.

+The macro _`ADJ1(a,b)`_ is true when the two column numbers differ by 1.
+In plain terms, it tells us whether one column is immediately to the left or right of the other.
+Two queens touch diagonally only if one is in a neighboring row and their columns differ by 1.

+That is why _`rows`_, _`qcol`_, and _`ADJ1`_ are enough to detect forbidden diagonal adjacency without storing the whole board.
+This works because a diagonal-touch conflict can only occur with a queen in the row just above or just below the candidate cell, and only when that queen’s column differs by 1.
+The array _`rows`_ tells us whether a neighboring row already contains a queen, _`qcol`_ tells us which column that queen is in, and _`ADJ1`_ checks whether the two columns are 1 apart.

 The general outline of what happens in the program is as follows.
 As the program processes the board region by region iteratively, from region 1 to 4, it performs these steps in sequence (we’ll go over each in some detail shortly):